Geeksltd/Olive/docs/Core/Extensions/Boolean.md

 # Boolean Extension Methods
 >These are a bunch of useful extension methods related to `Boolean` objects which you can use in your applications.

-## Tostring()
+## Tostring({trueText}, {falseText}, {nullText})
-Converts the value of this instance to its equivalent `string` representation (either "True" or "False").
+Converts the value of a boolean object to its equivalent `string` representation for the specified custom text instead of the default `"True"` or `"False"`.

+- For simple `bool` objects, it's an alternative to writing `myBoolean ? "my true text" : "my false text."`.
+- For `bool?` objects (nullable), it's an alternative to writing:

+  `myNullableBoolean == true ? "my true text" : (myNullableBoolean == false) ? "my false text." : "my null text")`.

 #### When to use it?
-When you want to show the meaningful value of an object value in your applications.
+When you want to show the meaningful value of a boolean value in your applications.

 #### Example:
 ```csharp